First snow contest, best pies, cooking thermometer

 How to Cut Back Perennials in Fall

-Some perennials can be cut down after the first killing frost; others can be left to add interest or help birds and beneficial insects during the winter months.
+How do you cut back perennials?
+Some can be cut down after the first killing frost; others can be left to help birds and beneficial insects during the winter months.
 Let’s talk about which perennials to tackle, which to leave, how to cut back perennials properly, and other ways to prepare your...

 How to Use a Meat Thermometer